The following application process applies for students who plan to attend UW-Eau Claire on an F-1 student visa.

 Click the arrow to expand each item and learn more.

 1. Online application

-Submit one of the three available applications:
+Submit one of the two available applications:

 Which application should I submit?

 - Degree-seeking applicants (first-year and transfer) may apply with either application, even if you will need to start in our Intensive English Program (IEP).